Patrik VuilleumierUniversity of Geneva | UNIGE · Department of Fundamental Neurosciences (NEUFO)

 Affective inertia represents the lasting impact of transient emotions at one time point on affective state at a subsequent time point.
 Here we describe the neural underpinnings of inertia following negative emotions elicited by sad events in movies.
 Using a co-activation pattern analysis of dynamic functional connectivity, we examined the temporal...

-Medical students and professional healthcare providers often underestimate patients’ pain, an effect associated with decreased neural response of the anterior insula to pain information.
-However, the functional significance of these neural modulations is still debated.
-We recruited university medical students and emergency caregivers to test the ro...
+Medical students and professional healthcare providers often underestimate patients’ pain, together with decreased neural responses to pain information in the anterior insula (AI), a brain region implicated in self-pain processing and negative affect.
+However, the functional significance and specificity of these neural changes remains debated.
+Acro...

 Research over the past decades has demonstrated the explanatory power of emotions, feelings, motivations, moods, and other affective processes when trying to understand and predict how we think and behave.
 In this consensus article, we ask: has the increasingly recognized impact of affective phenomena ushered in a new era, the era of affectivism?